 The control wires can be seen coming out from under the rear landing gear in this lower shot.
 In this photo, the wires are still terminated with a scrap of protoboard used for testing during construction.
 This is replaced in the final build with a “scenery plug” and the wires painted to blend in.

 Whether to weather or not?
 That is the question!

-I’m so impressed by my paint job - far better than I think I ever achieved back in the day, that I am now faced with a dilemma: should I attempt some weathering or not?
-ESpecially in this environment, one would expect a pretty grimy finish, especially on the underside.
+I’m so impressed by my paint job - far better than I think I ever achieved back in the day - that I am now faced with a dilemma: should I attempt some weathering or not?
+Especially in this environment, one would expect a pretty grimy finish, particularly on the underside.
 I will have to think on it - don’t want to steal defeat from the jaws of victory by fiddling around with the model too much!

 The inspiration for the diorama comes from this fairly famous photo of a GR1 on forward deployment in (West) Germany, probably sometime between 1970 and 1977:

 I found a transparent cake box - 25cm * 26cm, 2 layer, SGD$7.90 - that I thought might make a good diorama base and also protective display case.
 This turned out just fine!

 This work-in-progress shot shows the base starting to build up, but also features the electrical connectors - plugged at this moment to stop them getting gunked up.

 The “scenery plug” is wired to the plane but gets disguised as scenery so that the plane can be plugged/unplugged from the base at will.

 I followed Luke Towan’s Tall Forest Pine Trees tutorial for making the trees, and I think they turned out great!